Timely Contract® - Real Property, Real Solutions® - logo

 Timely Contract Legal Due Diligence Solutions

-Documents Recorded at the County Recorder’s Office.
+• Documents Recorded at the County Recorder’s Office.
 Use TIER for a legal opinion of the documents located at the County Recorder’s Office that will limit your use of the property.
-TIER address the special exceptions to title insurance so you know exactly what you are purchasing,
+TIER addresses the special exceptions to title insurance so you know exactly what you are purchasing.

-Documents Not Recorded at the County Recorder’s Office.
-User TIER Plus for a legal opinion of documents not recorded at the County Recorder’s Office but that can limit your use of the property.
+• Documents Not Recorded at the County Recorder’s Office.
+Use TIER Plus for a legal opinion of documents not recorded at the County Recorder’s Office but that can limit your use of the property.
 Examples of these types of risks are wetland restrictions, grazing and timber restrictions, and zoning regulations.

 Before buying, avoid heartache and heartburn by doing the legal due diligence so you know the property is everything you think it is.
 If you don’t do the work and something turns up that you didn’t expect, more likely than not title insurance is not going to pay.